-The CIRCU-CITY summer school is organised by a team of enthusiastic professors and collaborators from:
+The CIRCU-CITY summer school 2022 is organised by a team of enthusiastic professors and collaborators.
+Get to know them!

 Gijs Du Laing (Ghent University) – Coordinator

 Appointed professor at the Laboratory of Analytical Chemistry and Applied Ecochemistry of Ghent University (Belgium) since 2009.
 He received his PhD in Applied Biological Sciences at Ghent University in 2007.
 His research focuses mainly on factors affecting trace element speciation, mobility and bioavailability in food, feed, the environment, green chemistry and environmental technology.
 This includes the development of technologies for removal of trace elements from solid and liquid wastes towards recovery of valuable metals and mineral raw materials and water reuse.
 He currently coordinates an international joint MSc programme on Sustainable and Innovative Natural Resource Management (SINReM), funded by EIT Raw Materials and Erasmus+, and an international joint doctorate programme on resource recovery from wastewater (SuperW), funded by the European Marie Curie programme (EJD-ITN).
 He previously also founded the international Erasmus Mundus Joint Master programme on Environmental Technology and Engineering (IMETE).
 Prof. Gijs Du Laing is one of the founders of the WETPOL conference series, and CAPTURE, a new research centre and business accelerator in Ghent focused on circular economy and resource recovery technologies.